jenniwhite6/Codeup_Exercises/README.md

 This is my personal repo of exercises I've completed during my amazing time at Codeup!
+It's awesome.